Devise Your Security Strategy

 - Design: The best bugs are the ones you don’t have to fix.
 There’s no substitute for good software design, and a secure design beats an insecure design any day.
 Pay attention to how you expect users to interact with features, and be sure to identify related vulnerabilities.
 Then define specific use cases that highlight these vulnerabilities.

 - Implementation: If you have daily scrums, get your security advocate to engage with team members on secure coding strategies.
+Regularly use the Salesforce CLI Scanner Plug-In, or a similar unified code scanning tool, to identify vulnerabilities as you develop your code.
 Code reviews are another great forum for discussing security issues.
 Incorporate secure coding guidelines into your coding style guide.
 (You do have a style guide, don’t you?)

-- Test: You need a specific plan to test your product’s vulnerability to attacks.
-Design tests so that they are repeatable, and apply them consistently throughout the development of the app.
+- Test: You need a specific plan to test your solution’s vulnerability to attacks.
+Design tests so that they're repeatable, and apply them consistently throughout the development of the solution.

 For a comprehensive picture of web security and testing, check out the OWASP Testing Guide.
 It can help you put together your own plan.